bdiverbridgewater/bdiverCOMP490Project1/README.md

 In the current build of the program, 5 searches are done consecutively, with 10 results per search.
 Running the program will use 5 of your searches allotted by serpapi.
 If you attempt to run the program multiple times, the results will be added to the already existing database.
+The database has 2 tables.
+The table called "jobs" has 8 columns of job data, each row referencing a different search result.
+The table called qualifications contains information about qualifications for a job based on a foreign key referencing the "jobs" table.
+The foreign key is not functioning as intended.
+It appears as null